offlinemark/dotfiles/README.markdown

 Any files/directories ending in `.symlink` will get symlinked into `$HOME` as a hidden file/directory without the `.symlink` extension.
 This will occur on the execution of `script/bootstrap`.

+## differences from osx branch

+- in script/bootstrap:
+	- remove automatic gitconfig generation. this means you have to supply your own git/gitconfig.symlink file and it won't get dynamically created.